fipelle/replication-hasenzagl-et-al-2020/README.md

 * *code_main*: Contains all of the julia code necessary for replication.
     + The *Metropolis-Within-Gibbs* subdirectory contains the code for the Metropolis-Within-Gibbs algorithm.
 * *data*: Contains the data used in the estimation.
-The data is saved in ".csv" and ".xlsx" files.
+The data is saved in .csv and .xlsx files.
-* *csv_output*: Contains the generated csv output files.
+* *csv_output*: Contains the generated .csv output files.
 * *img*: Contains the generated figures.

 The code was written and run in Julia 1.0 (https://julialang.org/).